smotim/laravel-pecom/README.md

     'arrival_distance_type'           => '2', // Distance Type, Moscow ONLY
                                                   0 - NONE,
-                                                  1 - Require transportation by Sadovoe Koltso 2 - Require transporation by Moscow district railway 3 - Require transporation by Third Transport Ring 'derival_distance_type'           => '0', // Same as arrival
+                                                  1 - Require transportation by Sadovoe Koltso 2 - Require transportation by Moscow district railway 3 - Require transportation by Third Transport Ring 'derival_distance_type'           => '0', // Same as arrival
     'one_day_delivery'                => '1', // Boolean, day by day delivery
     'is_shop'                         => '0', // Boolean, sender is a shop
     'pay_date'                        => '2020-10-10', // Payment date
     'arrival_address'                 => '1', // Boolean, if delivery is required (means you are not using terminal) 'derival_address'                 => '1', // Boolean, if pickup is required
-    /* Next fileds are not required */ 'require_insurance'               => '1', // Boolean, if you need to insure a cargo
+    /* Next fields are not required */ 'require_insurance'               => '1', // Boolean, if you need to insure a cargo
     'insurance_price'                 => '100.50', // Total cargo cost to insure
     'arrival_service'                 => [